ZenIDTeam/ZenID-ios/README.md

 // Controller
 let camera = Camera()
 Let cameraView = CameraView()
+let urlPathOfModels =  URL.modelsDocuments

-let documentController = DocumentController(camera: camera, view: cameraView, modelsUrl: URL.modelsDocuments)
+let documentController = DocumentController(camera: camera, view: cameraView, modelsUrl: urlPathOfModels) documentController.delegate = self
-documentController?.delegate = self
+documentController.configure(configuration: documentControllerConfig)
 ```

+> [!IMPORTANT]
-You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).
+> You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.